-SO: How to evaluate a controller for YOUR Needs?
+So: How to evaluate a controller for your needs?

-In the end it is YOUR choice, and any decision needs to be based on YOUR needs.
+In the end it is your choice, and any decision needs to be based on your needs.
 Here's my idea for a logical and sensible bit of research before you open up your wallet.

-FIRST: Read the next few pages in this section of the website, and bed firmly in your mind that it is NOT the feature list that is important...
+FIRST: Read the next few articles in the advice section of our website, and bed firmly in your mind that it is not the feature list that is important...

-What really matters is whether your choice will do the FEW VERY IMPORTANT THINGS that YOU want it to do...

-...and, that it fits with YOUR expectations and feels RIGHT in your hand!

-(Most competent systems will control more locomotives and do more things than you can shake a stick at anyway)
+What really matters is whether your choice will do the few very important things that you want it to do... ...and, that it fits with your expectations and feels right in your hand!
+(Most competent systems will control more locomotives and do more things than you can shake a stick at anyway).

-THEN: Above all - Keep it fun, whatever you do - I've seen so much agonizing about the DCC decision process that I'm sure some will never be happy because they are forever second guessing or juggling feature lists!

-It's what it can DO for YOU, not how long the list is that's important - unnecessary features are only useless clutter.
+THEN: Above all, keep it fun - whatever you do.
+I've seen so much agonizing about the DCC decision process that I'm sure some will never be happy because they are forever second guessing or juggling feature lists!
+It's what it can do for you, not how long the list is that's important - unnecessary features are only useless clutter.

-REMEMBER: When asking others what is best, they will ALWAYS recommend their own choice above all - that doesn't make it right of course, nor does it make them wrong - it is just human nature.
+REMEMBER: When asking others what is best, they will always recommend their own choice above all - that doesn't make it right of course, nor does it make them wrong - it is just human nature.

-RELAX & ENJOY: First and foremost, don't worry as you go through this one step at a time - take it slowly and don't be afraid to ask questions.
-This is an important step but do keep in mind - There is no reason not to enjoy the process of thinking and talking it through... and choosing your system!
+RELAX and ENJOY: First and foremost, don't worry as you go through this one step at a time - take it slowly and don't be afraid to ask questions.
+This is an important step - but do keep in mind that there is no reason not to enjoy the process of thinking and talking it through... ...and choosing your system!

-You will soon forget that, unless you keep in your mind that it's not a life threatening issue...
+You will soon forget that, unless you keep in your mind that it's not a life-threatening issue...

-Do remember you are choosing how to IMPROVE YOUR MODEL RAILWAY OPERATIONS - not planning a trip to the tax office, dentist or proctologist.
-The decision process can be a pleasant journey of discovery if you follow the few simple guidelines in the next couple of website pages... and ask if you need advice or help!
+Do remember you are choosing how to improve your model railway operations - not planning a trip to the tax office, dentist or proctologist.
+The decision process can be a pleasant journey of discovery if you follow the few simple guidelines in the next couple of articles here... and ask if you need advice or help!